pixelated-rain/.dotfiles/README.md

 # charlie's dotfiles

+[!> [!WARNING]

+> don't use these dotfiles if you don't know what you're doing. they can brick
+> your machine. charlie is not responsible if you use them to brick your
+> machine.]

 the content of these dotfiles started as a fork of [ZaneyOS](https://gitlab.com/Zaney/zaneyos). much of the code in here is still explicitly from that repo. however, much of the content has been completely